 Climate Change is firmly on the agenda of the World Association of Girl Guides and Girl Scouts.
 Throughout the nearly 100 years of Girl Guiding and Girl Scouting, girls and young women have been caring for and advocating for the environment.
 Girl Guides and Girl Scouts for and advocating the oceans, the forests and the plains and have been protecting the oceans, the forests and the plains and responding actively to natural disasters.
-Now, more than ever, we respond actively to natural disasters.
-It is girls and young need to continue and accelerate this tradition.
+Now, more than ever, we need to continue and accelerate this tradition.
 It is girls and young women who will most powerfully influence their own futures.